Juris Doctor Program

 JUR 203 Civil Procedures and Practice*

-Students must take three of the following Electives in the fall and two in the winter semester:
+Students must take three of the following electives in the fall and three in the winter semester:

 JUR 205 Advocacy and Alternative Dispute Resolution